MuhammedRefaatMetwally/ecommerce-store/README.md

 - Configure rate limiting
 - Use PM2 or similar for process management

-## Known Limitations

-- No real-time notifications (WebSockets not implemented)
-- No email service integration
-- No password reset flow
-- No 2FA support
-- No product inventory management
-- No shipping calculations
-- No refund processing
-- Single currency support (USD)

 ## API Rate Limits

 Not implemented by default.
 Add `express-rate-limit` for production: